ndiego/block-visibility/readme.txt

 * Set permissions so only certain users have access to visibility conditions.
 * Configure up to 4 different breakpoints to optimize the screen size controls.
 * Disable contextual indicators and other plugin utilities.
-* Customize the contextual indicator color to enhance theme compatibility. **NEW** 🎉
+* Customize the contextual indicator color to enhance theme compatibility.
 * Enable Full Control Mode 🚀 (See the FAQs).
 * Remove all plugin settings on uninstall.